core-interaction/core-interaction.github.io/topic/box-model/index.md

 You can also combine the qualities of *block* and *inline* with `display: inline-block;`.
 These elements take `height` and `width` (and vertical `margin`) like *block-level* elements, but do not start on their own line.

-{% include figure.html src='/example/display-inline-block/demo' %}
+{% include figure.html src='/example/display-inline-block/demo' height='40rem' %}

-### And `none`
+### And sometimes `none`

 Setting `display: none;` hides an element visually from the document—as well as taking it out of the *flow*.
-(Keep in mind the HTML is still there, if someone opens up their [Inspector](#LINK THIS?).
+(Keep in mind the HTML is still there, if someone opens up their [Inspector](/topics/dev-tools).

 This is a common way to hide/show (by setting another *display* property) elements on the page, but it will *reflow* the document when applied—as if the element is actually added/removed from the DOM.

-{% include figure.html src='/example/display-none/demo' %}

-Like it wasn’t even there.
+{% include figure.html src='/example/display-none/demo' caption='Poof.
+Like it wasn’t even there.' height='17rem' %}